jdluque/faster-tphyl-reconstruction/README.md

 ## Installation
 PhISCS-BnB is written in Python.
 It supports Python 3.
 Currently it is intended to be run on POSIX-based systems (only Linux and macOS have been tested).

+At the time of extending this project for ((our currently unnamed work)) the developers used Python 3.10.4.

 ```console
 ~$ git clone https://github.com/algo-cancer/PhISCS-BnB.git
 ~$ cd PhISCS-BnB